-The civil service exam is held twice a year to determine which individuals are fit to work for the Philippine government.
+The civil service exam is held twice yearly to determine which individuals are fit to work for the Philippine government.

-Passing this exam grants you Civil Service Eligibility, one of the qualifications you need to meet if you want to work in a government office or agency.
+Passing this exam grants you Civil Service Eligibility, one of the qualifications you need to meet to work in a government office or agency.

 This exam isn’t only for college graduates who want to become civil servants.
-If you’re already working in the government as a contractual/job order/casual/special project worker, passing the civil service exam gives you a chance to become a regular employee and be entitled to the incentives and benefits that come with it.
+If you’re already working in the government as a contractual/job order/casual/special project worker, passing the civil service exam allows you to become a regular employee and be entitled to the incentives and benefits that come with it.

-Depending on what government position you’re aiming for, you may either take the Subprofessional level exam, which will enable you to apply for first-level positions like crafts, clerical, trades, and custodial service positions; and the Professional level exam, the more challenging exam given to those who want to qualify for first- and second-level government positions (up to Division Chief) that deal with professional, technical, and scientific work.
+Depending on what government position you’re aiming for, you may either take the Subprofessional level exam, which will enable you to apply for first-level jobs like crafts, clerical, trades, and custodial service positions, and the Professional level exam, the more challenging exam given to those who want to qualify for first- and second-level government positions (up to Division Chief) that deal with professional, technical, and scientific work.